coffin2094/ngci-bca-finalYear/README.md

 ## REACTDAY 1 Assignments
-how to put image inside the react component and display it
+-how to put image inside the react component and display it -what is the difference b/w absolute and relative path